memenetes/pizza/README.md

 ## Contributions

 All kinds of contribution welcome.
+The more complicated, the better.